Skip to main content

 Potato Salad

-Bahamian-style potato salad with boiled potatoes, hard-boiled eggs, celery, onions, bell peppers, mayonnaise, mustard.
-Served chilled as side at Fish Fry, cookouts, Sunday dinners.
+The Bahamian take on potato salad: boiled potatoes, hard-boiled eggs, celery, onions, and bell peppers bound with mayonnaise and mustard.
+Served chilled at Fish Fry, cookouts, and Sunday dinners.

 Allergens: